IntegratedBio/SAMD21G18A-BAREMETAL-ADC11-PRESSURE-MONITORING/README.md

 The value can be watched and ADC values vary betwen [1000 - 65,520] with a signal from [0 - 2.23 VDC].
 This is calibrated to readout pressure [0 - 150 psi]

 BaudRate @ 5000000 on TX/RX pins

+SEE THE PINOUT MAPPING FOR DEBUGGING CONNECTION DETAILS.